Discover folk - the CRM for people-powered businesses

 - Customization: Pipedrive allows for a high degree of customization, enabling users to tailor the platform to their specific sales processes with custom fields and workflows.

-- Affordability: Pipedrive offers competitive pricing, making it accessible to small and medium-sized businesses without sacrificing essential CRM features.
+- Affordable starting price: Pipedrive offers competitive entry-level pricing, making it accessible to small and medium-sized businesses.

-- Automation features: Pipedrive includes automation tools that help streamline repetitive tasks, such as sending follow-up emails and moving deals through the pipeline, saving time and boosting productivity.
+- Automation features: Pipedrive includes automation tools that help streamline repetitive tasks, such as sending follow-up emails and moving deals through the pipeline.

 Cons